 When your spouse first says, “I want a divorce,” you feel like you just got sucker-punched by the Heavyweight Champion of the World.
-Time slows down, and everything seems a little surreal.
-Even if you were the one who decided to pull the trigger on your divorce, you probably still don’t feel much better about it.
-Either way, you have to learn how to deal with heartbreak.
+Time slows down.
+Everything seems a little surreal.
+Eventually, your head starts to clear.
+But your heart feels like it’s been ripped to shreds.
+Now you’re left to learn how to deal with heartbreak.

 The Science of Heartbreak